Skip to main content

 Executive coach/mentor

 This is not coaching as the wider market understands the term.
-The work is senior counsel: a peer-level relationship between an experienced operator and a leader with real executive responsibility.
-The leader does not need to over-explain the world they are working in; the experience on both sides of the table is comparable, and the questions asked are the ones the leader cannot easily ask of anyone in their own organisation.
+The work is senior counsel: a peer-level relationship between an experienced operator and a leader doing the work.
+The leader does not need to over-explain the world they are operating in; the experience on both sides of the table is comparable, and the questions asked are the ones the leader cannot easily ask of anyone in their own organisation.

 How an engagement works